The Challenges of Hyperparameter Tuning for Accurate Causal Effect Estimation: Preliminaries

 \subsection{CATE Estimators}

-Many estimators are available with which to estimate ATE under the assumptions above.
+Many estimators are available with which to estimate ATE under the above assumptions.
 Arguably, the most intuitive approach is regression adjustment involving a single regression learner $\mu(t,x) = \mathbb{E}[\mathcal{Y} \mid T=t,X=x]$.
 Recognising the need for different modelling complexity per treatment arm, it is natural to extend the approach to two separate learners $\mu_t(x) = \mathbb{E}[\mathcal{Y} \mid T=t,X=x]$ for $t=0$ and $t=1$.
 Single- and two-learner regression adjustment approaches have been formalised as S- and T-Learners respectively (e.g.\ \citet{kunzelMetalearnersEstimatingHeterogeneous2019}).
-Another method of adjustment is to use \textit{propensity score} $e(x) = P(T=1 \mid X=x)$, that is, the probability of a unit receiving the treatment.
+Another method of adjustment is to use the \textit{propensity score} $e(x) = P(T=1 \mid X=x)$, that is, the probability of a unit receiving the treatment.
 The most straightforward way to incorporate response propensities is through Inverse Propensity Score Weights (IPSW) to counteract data imbalances caused by non-random selection bias and covariate shifts \citep{rosenbaumCentralRolePropensity1983}.
 In practice, both $\mu(x)$ and $e(x)$ can be subject to model misspecification.
-This led to the development of the Doubly Robust estimators \citep{robinsEstimationRegressionCoefficients1994} which allow consistent estimation of target parameters (large sample theory where bias tends to zero as the sample size increases) even if one (but not both) of nuisance models $\mu(x)$ and $e(x)$ is mis-specified.
+This led to the development of the Doubly Robust estimators \citep{robinsEstimationRegressionCoefficients1994} which allow consistent estimation of target parameters (the property where the estimator converges to the truth as the sample size increases to infinity) even if one (but not both) of nuisance models $\mu(x)$ and $e(x)$ is misspecified.
 The Targeted Maximum Likelihood Estimation (TMLE) approach builds on this idea to incorporate ML for the nuisance models through ‘super-learning’ and uses influence functions derived from the theory of statistical functionals to minimise finite-sample bias \citep{laanTargetedMaximumLikelihood2006}.